-Love your hydrangea blooms but want to change up their color?
-Many hydrangeas will go through a slight color change when transplanted due to adjusting to their new soil when you first bring them home.
-But if you really want to shake things up, this simple, little soil hack will make your Hydrangea change color!
+Love your hydrangea blooms but want to change up their colour?
+Many hydrangeas will go through a slight colour change when transplanted due to adjusting to their new soil when you first bring them home.
+But if you really want to shake things up, try changing the colour of hydrangea flowers with this simple little soil hack!

-Keep in mind that this will only work for the blue or pink varieties (white blooms cannot be changed to any other color).
-And before you get too excited, you cannot change the intensity of the color; that is more dependent on the environment or weather.
-Although I must say that changing bloom color so drastically is pretty, darn exciting!
+And before you get too excited, you cannot change the intensity of the hydrangea colour; that is more dependent on the environment or weather.
+Although I must say that changing the hydrangea bloom colour so drastically is pretty darn exciting!

 The first thing you need to do is test the pH of your soil.
 Acidic soil (lower pH) will yield blue flowers and alkaline (higher pH) will give you pink flowers.
 You can buy a soil test kit at your local garden center to determine the pH of the soil, but here is a quick and simple way to figure out your soil’s pH with ingredients from the kitchen.